 Your baby is tired.

-Did you know that your breastmilk actually contains ingredients that help your baby fall asleep?!
-These are called nucleotides and they have been identified as components in milk that help relax and calm your baby.
+Did you know that your breastmilk contains ingredients that may help your baby fall asleep?!
+These are called nucleotides, and they have been identified as components in milk that may help relax and calm your baby.
 Cuddling your baby and having some skin-to-skin time combined with your milk is the perfect mixture to help relax your baby off to sleep.
 Besides giving your baby nutrients, this is one of the most important (and common) reasons your baby will ask for a breastfeed.
 They’d like a cuddle and some milk to help them nod off.